-Pre-marketing approval requires a determination by the FDA that the data developed by our clinical trials show that the use of doxorubicin in our system is safe and effective in the treatment of primary liver cancer and melanoma which has spread to the liver.
-Separate FDA pre-marketing approval is required for the treatment of each of these sources of liver cancer with the Delcath system and one approval is not contingent upon the other.
-The FDA requires that we demonstrate, for each of primary liver cancer and metastatic melanoma in a statistically rigorous manner, increased patient survival times for approval of our pre-market application.
+Pre-marketing approval requires a determination by the FDA that the data developed by our clinical trials show that the use of doxorubicin in our system is safe and effective in the treatment of melanoma which has spread to the liver.
+The FDA requires that we demonstrate, in a statistically rigorous manner, increased patient survival times for approval of our pre-market application.
 If regulatory approval is granted, approval may require limitations on the indicated uses for which the Delcath system may be marketed.
-Failure to obtain FDA pre-marketing approval to market the Delcath system, or obtaining FDA pre-marketing approval with substantial limitations on its indicated uses, could result in the cessation of our business and the loss of your entire investment.
+If we fail to obtain FDA pre-marketing approval, we will not be able to market the Delcath system.
+Additionally, if we obtain FDA pre-marketing approval with substantial limitations on uses of the Delcath system, this would greatly reduce our ability to market the system.
+Either of these results could result in the cessation of our business and the loss of your entire investment.

-If we do not obtain FDA pre-marketing approval, we may not be able to sell the Delcath System in foreign markets, which will limit our sales opportunities.
+If we do not obtain FDA pre-marketing approval, we may not be able to export the Delcath system to foreign markets, which will limit our sales opportunities.

-If we do not obtain FDA pre-marketing approval because our clinical trials are unsuccessful, we may not be able to obtain regulatory approval to market the Delcath system in foreign markets.
-If the FDA does not approve the Delcath system, we will not be able to export the Delcath system from the United States unless approval has been obtained from one of a number of developed industrialized nations.
+If the FDA does not approve our pre-market application for the Delcath system, we will not be able to export the Delcath system from the United States unless approval has been obtained from one of a number of developed industrialized nations.
 We have not begun to seek foreign regulatory approval and may not be able to obtain approval from one of those designated nations.
 If we are unable to market the Delcath system internationally, our market opportunity will be materially limited.

-The conduct of Phase III clinical trials and obtaining FDA pre-marketing approval could be delayed.
-Delay may cause us to exhaust our financial resources prior to launching our product.
+Because of our limited experience, conduct of Phase III clinical trials and obtaining FDA pre-marketing approval could be delayed, which may cause us to exhaust our financial resources prior to launching our product.

 We may experience delays in beginning, conducting and completing the trials, caused by many factors, including our limited experience in arranging for clinical trials and in evaluating and submitting the data gathered from clinical trials.
-Any significant delay in completing clinical trials or in the FDA responding to our submission or a requirement by the FDA for us to conduct additional trials will delay the commercialization of the Delcath System and our ability to generate revenues and may result in our exhausting our financial resources prior to launching our product.
+Any significant delay in completing clinical trials or in the FDA responding to our submission or a requirement by the FDA for us to conduct additional trials will delay the commercialization of the Delcath system and our ability to generate revenues and may result in our exhausting our financial resources prior to launching our product.